Special rate valid from 14 October 2019 – 30 June 2020

 B, L, D

-Windhoek Gardens Guesthouse
+Windhoek Gardens Guesthouse (or similar)

 Etosha National Park